Anthony Quinton Keasbey

-Anthony Quinton Keasbey (March 1, 1824 – April 4, 1895) was a lawyer who served as United States Attorney for the District of New Jersey under seven presidents.
+Anthony Quinton Keasbey (March 1, 1824 – April 4, 1895) was an American lawyer who served as United States Attorney for the District of New Jersey under seven presidents.
 In addition he authored a book on poetry called From the Hudson to the St. Johns and Home Flowers: Pressed in My Law-books.
 He was also a part of the writing of Marching Song of the First Arkansas, in addition he wrote a law book called Slavery in New Jersey.

 Early life

-Born in 1824 to Dr. Edward and Mary Parry Keasbey the second of five siblings in Salem, New Jersey, a town colonized by his ancestors.
-In 1843 he graduated from Yale, and soon after became a law student in the office of Francis L. McCulloch.
+Keasbey was born March 1, 1824, to Dr. Edward Keasbey and Mary Parry, the second of five siblings in Salem, New Jersey, a town colonized by his ancestors.
+In 1843 he graduated from Yale University, and soon after became a law student in the office of Francis L. McCulloch.
 He finished his studies in Newark, New Jersey, and in October 1846, was admitted to the bar.
 He entered upon the practice of his profession.
 In 1855 he entered into a partnership with Cortlaudt Parker, a relation would last for over twenty years.